Thendral: Casting

 Shruthi Raj was approached for the female lead, initially she refused, but Shruthi Raj reconsidered her decision after realizing that this series will be produced by a well reputed company like Vikatan Televistas as a replacement for the time slot of their highly successful series Kolangal.
 Moreover, she was also interested with the story narrated by S. Kumaran.
 Shruthi Raj made her acting debut in television with this series.
 Television actor and anchor Deepak Dinkar, who is very well known for playing supporting roles and negative roles in many serials, was signed to play the male lead Thamizharasan, marking his 2nd collaboration with both the director and company after the successfully running series Thirumathi Selvam in which he was already playing a supporting role with grey shades.

-Filming

-The series was filmed in Chennai, Kodaikanal, Valparai, Thiruverkadu, Nerkundram, Mamallapuram, Chengalpattu, and Bangalore in India.

 Reception

 The Indian newspaper Business Standard describes it as the "first youthful prime time daily soap in Tamil".
 Thendral has been highly acclaimed and has won many awards.
 Thendral was amongst the first Tamil Serials to go viral on the internet.

-The comedy track between Tamizh's mother and Nithish were well received by audience.
-Still the serial loved by audience.
-The ending was little bit rush.
-But still it has a happy ending unlike other vikatan serials.

-Soundtrack

-All songs were composed by music director Kiran.
-Lyrics were written by Yugabharathi.